• Skip to primary navigation

 Then when I turned around my 6 and 4 year old are rolling down the hill.
 Why is this a problem?
 The hill was muddy.
 At that point I gathered them up…the muddy mess that they were and off we went.

-Going to the library, taking nature classes, running around in a park, snatching leaves off of a tree, and rolling down a hill are all fun activites that cost little or no money.
+Going to the library, taking nature classes, running around in a park, snatching leaves off of a tree, and rolling down a hill are all fun activities that cost little or no money.
 In a time when we can’t let our children run freely like we used to do….create an environment of freedom in a safe place.

 Related Posts: